sematext/spm-agent-docker/README.md

-[SPM performance monitoring by Sematext](http://sematext.com/spm/) - this is the Docker monitoring agent for SPM.
+[SPM performance monitoring by Sematext](http://sematext.com/spm/integrations/docker-monitoring.html) - this is the  monitoring agent for Docker.

 Following information is collected and transmitted to SPM (Cloud or On-Premises version):